-Lee Harrington is an internationally known spiritual and erotic educator, gender explorer, eclectic artist and award-winning author and editor on human sexuality and sacred experience.
+Lee Harrington is an internationally known spiritual and erotic authenticity educator, gender explorer, eclectic artist and award-winning author and editor on human erotic and sacred experience.
 He is a nice guy with a disarmingly down to earth approach to the fact that we are each beautifully complex ecosystems, and we deserve to examine the human experience from that lens.
-He’s been traveling the globe (from Seattle to Sydney, Berlin to Boston), teaching and talking about sexuality, psychology, faith, desire and more, and has no intention to stop any time soon.
-He has been an academic and an adult film performer, a world class sexual adventurer, an outspoken philosopher, is a kink/bondage expert, and has been blogging about sex and spirituality since 1998.
-Read more about Lee at PassionAndSoul.com.
+He’s been traveling the globe (from Seattle to Sydney, Berlin to Boston), teaching and talking about sexuality, psychology, faith, desire and more, and is grateful for the journeys and love he has found along the way.
+He has been an academic and a female adult film performer, a world class sexual adventurer, an outspoken philosopher, is a kink/bondage expert, and has been blogging about sex and spirituality since 1998.

 About Lee Harrington

-He began his career in alternative sexuality education as a peer safer sex educator in high school, and taught occasional kinky and polyamorous classes throughout the late nineties and through 2003, when he transitioned from his day career into working full time as an adult film performer, sexuality educator, and photographer.
-His online journal about his sexual, sacred and personal exploits (founded in 1998) took on new twists and turns as he began writing for sexually themed magazines, modeling (under the name “Bridgett Harrington,” before his gender transition), providing professional domination services, and in general having tons of adventures along the way.
+He began his career in alternative sexuality education as a peer safer sex educator in high school, and taught occasional kinky and polyamorous classes throughout the late nineties and through 2003, when he transitioned from his day career into working full time as a female adult film performer, sexuality educator, and photographer.
+His online journal about his sexual, sacred and personal exploits (founded in 1998) took on new twists and turns as he began writing for sexually themed magazines, modeling, providing professional domination services, and in general having tons of adventures along the way.

-Since then, Lee has had the opportunity to teach in person within the BDSM, Swinger, Fetish and other alternate sexuality communities across the United States (35 states and counting), Canada, England, Germany, Ireland, New Zealand and Australia.
-He has taught well over 450 classes to date (with more being set all the time) ranging in topics from effective speaking skills to erotic authenticity, rope bondage to safer magical sex, gender paradigms to Dominant/submissive power exchange.
+Since then, Lee has had the opportunity to teach in person within the BDSM, Swinger, Fetish and other alternate sexuality communities across the United States (36 states and counting), Canada, England, Germany, Ireland, New Zealand and Australia.
+He has taught well over 600 classes to date (with more being set all the time) ranging in topics from effective speaking skills to erotic authenticity, rope bondage to safer magical sex, gender paradigms to dominant/submissive power exchange.

-In addition to teaching in club settings and sexuality conferences, Lee has been an educator on these subjects at the university level (as also shown on his VITA), and has launched a series of intensive educational events in the space where adult sexuality, personal integrity and spiritual exploration come together.
-He has also had the pleasure of being the keynote speaker at Transcending Boundaries 2010.
+In addition to teaching in club settings and sexuality conferences, Lee has been an educator on these subjects at the university level (find his VITA here), and believes in providing educational experiences in the space where adult sexuality, personal integrity and spiritual exploration come together.
+He has also had the pleasure of being the keynote speaker at Transcending Boundaries 2010 and Kink LINCS 2013.
 As a public educator, he has developed both a cult following and a private clientele base of individuals seeking a sexuality life coach as well as a spirit worker (dedicated to the Goddess/Totem Bear), helping them find and explore the path that is right for them.

 His collaborative work as an author/editor has been a calling as well.
 His latest book, “Playing Well With Others: Your Field Guide to Discovering, Exploring and Navigating the Kink, Leather and BDSM Communities,” was co-written with the amazingly talented Mollena Williams, and is the first book to be written not about how to be a sexual adventurer, but also how to navigate the populations who delight in such things as well.
 As an editor, he has put together and crafted two well-respected anthologies- “Rope, Bondage and Power,” and “Spirit of Desire: Personal Explorations of Sacred Kink.”